Abalone Shell

 Setting

-The metal part of jewelry that holds a gem.
-Typically refers to a ring style and also called a mounting, setting styles include prong, basket, channel, bezel and peg head.
+A setting refers to the metal part of jewelry that holds a gem.
+The setting, also referred to as a mounting, typically refers to a ring’s style and includes the prong, basket, channel, bezel and peg head.

 Solitaire